Replicable Bandits: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of reproducible policies in the context of stochastic bandits, one of the canonical problems in interactive learning.
-A policy in the bandit environment is called reproducible if it pulls, with high probability, the \emph{exact} same sequence of arms in two different and independent executions (i.e., under independent reward realizations).
-We show that not only do reproducible policies exist, but also they achieve almost the same optimal (non-reproducible) regret bounds in terms of the time horizon.
-More specifically, in the stochastic multi-armed bandits setting, we develop a policy with an optimal problem-dependent regret bound whose dependence on the reproducibility parameter is also optimal.
-Similarly, for stochastic linear bandits (with finitely and infinitely many arms) we develop reproducible policies that achieve the best-known problem-independent regret bounds with an optimal dependency on the reproducibility parameter.
+In this paper, we introduce the notion of replicable policies in the context of stochastic bandits, one of the canonical problems in interactive learning.
+A policy in the bandit environment is called replicable if it pulls, with high probability, the \emph{exact} same sequence of arms in two different and independent executions (i.e., under independent reward realizations).
+We show that not only do replicable policies exist, but also they achieve almost the same optimal (non-replicable) regret bounds in terms of the time horizon.
+More specifically, in the stochastic multi-armed bandits setting, we develop a policy with an optimal problem-dependent regret bound whose dependence on the replicability parameter is also optimal.
+Similarly, for stochastic linear bandits (with finitely and infinitely many arms) we develop replicable policies that achieve the best-known problem-independent regret bounds with an optimal dependency on the replicability parameter.
 Our results show that even though randomization is crucial for the exploration-exploitation trade-off, an optimal balance can still be achieved while pulling the exact same arms in two different rounds of executions.